Apoorvssj/Login-Registration-Form-Tempelate/README.md

  npm install
 ```

-### Set Up your env for backend
+### Set Up your `.env` file for backend

-- In backend folder create a .env file and variables given below.
+- In backend folder create a `.env` file and variables given below.

-* Create your db collection in mongoDB and connect it to your app thourgh setting up an environment variable in .env file
+* Create your db collection in mongoDB and connect it to your app thourgh setting up an environment variable in `.env` file

 ```env
 mongo_url = "your collection url"
 ```

-- Create your jwt key variable in your env
+- Create your jwt key variable in your `.env` file

 ```env
 jwt_key = "set any key you want"
 ```

-- Add email and password in env from which verification emails are to sent
+- Add email and password in `.env` file from which verification emails are to sent

 ```env
 emailID = "gmail id"
 password = "password"
 ```

-### Set Up your env for frontend
+### Set Up your `.env` file for frontend

-- In frontend folder create a .env.local file and variables given below.
+- In frontend folder create a `.env.local` file and variables given below.

 ```env
 //for local port